TO: Recent and Upcoming Harvard Chan School Graduates

-I’m still looking for a job, can I use the Career Services Office (CSO) after graduation?
+I’m still looking for a job, can I use the Career Advancement Office after graduation?

 Yes.
 A variety of services are available throughout your career.
-Please visit the CSO website
+Please visit the Career Advancement website

 for more details.

 I’m still doing some research.
-Can I use the Countway Library or other Harvard Library after graduation?
+Can I use the Countway Library or other Harvard Libraries after graduation?

 Alumni can apply for borrowing privileges at Countway and Widener Libraries for a fee, and we recently launched alumni access to one of the largest publishers of online journals.
-Your alumni representatives serving on the HSPH Alumni Council are continuing to seek new ways for HSPH alumni to access Harvard's vast scholarly resources.
+Your alumni representatives serving on the Harvard Chan School Alumni Council are continuing to seek new ways for Harvard Chan School alumni to access Harvard's vast scholarly resources.
 Visit our benefits page

 to see what scholarly resources are currently available to our alumni and how to access them.